0mar/mercurial/README.md

 - `matplotlib`

 Each of these libraries can be installed using Python 3's package installer `pip3`.
-However, it might be more convenient to use OS-specific repository versions of above packages, or bundled python version.
+However, it might be more convenient to use OS-specific repository versions of above packages, or bundled Python version.

 Note that in case of using `pip3`, basic requirements may include `liblapack-dev`, `libblas-dev` (for `numpy` and `scipy`) and `libfreetype6-dev`, `libpng-dev` (for `matplotlib`).